0vergrown/Handbook/src/content/docs/datapack/02-powers/prevent_block_use.md

 -------|------|---------|-------------
 `block_condition` | Block Condition Type | | If specified, only blocks that fulfill this condition are affected.

+> Covers both halves of a right-click: using the block itself (opening a chest) and using an item on it (bonemealing a crop).
+It applies on the client too, so the interaction is never even predicted — nothing flickers.

 ## Examples

 ```json